 King is a somewhat small city located in the state of North Carolina.
 With a population of 6,877 people and three constituent neighborhoods, King is the 113th largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, King is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, King isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in King are a mix of both white- and blue-collar jobs.
 Overall, King is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in King who work in office and administrative support (11.61%), teaching (11.54%), and management occupations (7.73%).
+There are especially a lot of people living in King who work in office and administrative support (12.50%), business and financial occupations (9.44%), and management occupations (8.67%).

-King is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, King doesn't have a public transportation system that people use for their commute.

-The per capita income in King in 2010 was $24,448, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $97,792 for a family of four.
+The per capita income in King in 2018 was $31,389, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $125,556 for a family of four.
 However, King contains both very wealthy and poor people as well.

 The people who call King home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of King residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in King include English, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in King include English, German, Irish, Scots-Irish, and Greek.

 The most common language spoken in King is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Greek.